gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/allow-list-whitelist-bigbrassband-cloud-gij-cloud.md

     </div>
 </div>

-If using restrictive firewall or proxy server settings, you or your network admin will need to allow (allow list / whitelist) a specific IP  address to ensure GIJ Cloud applications work as expected.
-Specifically – if your team hosts a private git server (GitHub Enterprise, GitLab CE/EE, Microsoft TFS or Azure DevOps Server, Gerrit, Bitbucket Server, or a plain git server).
+If you use restrictive firewall or proxy server settings, allow (whitelist) specific IP addresses to ensure GIJ Cloud applications work correctly.
+This applies when your team hosts a private git server (GitHub Enterprise, GitLab CE/EE, Microsoft TFS or Azure DevOps Server, Gerrit, Bitbucket Server, or a plain git server).

 Alternatively, you can use our [Webhook indexing feature](#Webhooks-indexing-integration-for-private-networks) to avoid incoming API requests.